-4.2.4.3 (S) Credential Issuance Process
+4.2.4.3 © Credential Issuance Process

 If the credential issuance process is a separate transaction from registration, these processes must be linked together to ensure that the credential is issued to the registered person.
-For simple passwords, this may be accomplished by observing the Subject make use of it if the credential is issued in person.
+For simple passwords and where the credential is issued in person, this may be accomplished by observing the Subject make use of it.
 In the case of remote issuance, it may be accomplished by requiring the Subject to provide a secret phrase to the RA at the time s/he applies for a credential and then entering that phrase after entering his/her password for the first time.
-This also may be done by requiring subsequent entry of a temporary secret provided at registration time in person, or sent to the subject by means of:
+This also may be done by requiring subsequent entry of a temporary secret provided at registration time in person, or sent to the subject by way of: